rupareddy5-21/bitbucket-documentation/README.md

 In this tutorial, you learn to:

 - Set up an Azure Static Web Apps site
-- Create a Bitbucket Pipeline to build and publish a Static Web App
+- Create a Bitbucket Pipeline to build and publish a static web app

 ## Prerequisites

 - **Active Azure account:** If you don't have one, you can [create an account for free](https://azure.microsoft.com/free/).
 - **Bitbucket project:** If you don't have one, you can [create a project for free](https://confluence.atlassian.com/bitbucketserver/creating-projects-776639848.html).
   - Bitbucket includes **Pipelines**.
 If you need help getting started with Pipelines, see [Create your first pipeline](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/).
-  - The Static Web App Pipeline Task currently only works on **Linux** machines.
+  - The static web app Pipeline Task currently only works on **Linux** machines.
 When running the pipeline mentioned below, please ensure it is running on a Linux VM.

-## Create a Static Web App project in Bitbucket
+## Create a static web app project in Bitbucket

   > [!NOTE]
   > If you have an existing app in your repository, you may skip to the next section.